guettli/simple21term/LATER.md

 ## Features

+* History of changes.
+DB-Trigger?
+Even undo of changes... would be very cool
 * Attributes like "Contact: Slack-Channel, Email, ..." "valid from date", "valid until "
 * Per Type: Additional input fields.
 For example "person" has birthday.
 * White and clean search page.